 Another complicating issue is that, although from the moment the agreements enter into force they will become law in all 24 participating states, the unitary effect of granted patents will only extend to those states which have ratified the Agreement at the time the patent was granted.
-The new system is expected, at the time of writing, to start out covering only 17 states, this number gradually rising to 24.
+The new system is expected, at the time of writing, to start out covering only 17 states, this number gradually rising to 24 (or 25 if Poland has a political change of heart).